felipe-allmeida/felipe-allmeida.github.io/tests.md

 Unit Testing is the practice of testing small pieces of code, typycally individual functions, alone and isolated.
 If you have to access some external service, it's not a unit test.

-Here we have a simple one, using [Xunit](https://www.nuget.org/packages/xunit/) that checks if a product is on stock:
+Here we have a simple one, using [Xunit](https://www.nuget.org/packages/xunit/) that checks if a product stock is being debited:
 ```C#
 [Fact]
 public void DebitStock_ShouldDebitValueFromStock()